 - Securing a highly qualified contractor in an increasingly busy market will greatly increase the likelihood of project success.
 Spokane area school districts are currently planning over \$500 million in bond issues for the February 2015 ballot.
-This volume of work will likely strain the local capacity making it critical for the District to obtain top contractor talent prior to the bond vote.
-This highly attractive project is already generating interest among local contractors. - Maximizing the efficiency and economy of scale on a bundled project is best accomplished through GC/CM delivery.
-Combined design and construction meetings will reduce general conditions expense and speed the design process for both sites.
-Leveraging the contractor's knowledge of the local subcontractor community will maximize buyout competitiveness. - The GC/CM cost estimating and subcontracting expertise will help guide the design within budget.
+This volume of work will likely strain the local capacity making it critical for the district to obtain top contractor talent prior to the bond vote.
+This highly attractive project is already generating interest among local contractors. - The GC/CM cost estimating and subcontracting expertise will help guide the design within budget.
 Recent evidence on multiple projects indicate cost escalation is accelerating across the region making accurate and strategic cost forecasting critical to project success.